liam-nguyen/note/wiki/docs/Algorithm/Princeton/Topic 3 - Sorting.md

 ![](https://upload.wikimedia.org/wikipedia/commons/9/9c/Quicksort-example.gif)

-!!! note
+!!! note "Quicksort and Mergesort"

-    <hh>Quicksort and Mergesort</hh> Quicksort is a divide-and-conquer method for sorting.
+    Quicksort is a divide-and-conquer method for sorting.
 Quicksort is complementary to mergesort:

     * for mergesort, we break the array into two subarrays to be sorted and then combine the ordered subarrays to make the whole ordered array; for quicksort, we rearrange the array such that, when the two subarrays are sorted, the whole array is ordered.
     * for mergesort, we do the two recursive calls before working on the whole array; for quicksort, we do the two recursive calls after working on the whole array.